glebbyv/CanCommunacatoin/README.md

 - Support for standard and extended CAN IDs

 ## External Libraries Used
-- `mcp_can`: Library for interfacing with the MCP2515 CAN controller.
+- `mcp_can` (by coryjfowler): Library for interfacing with the MCP2515 CAN controller.
 - `SPI`: Arduino SPI library for SPI communication.

 ## GoKartCan.h